-Option Description Location ID Touch and enter up to 20 alphanumeric characters.
-Enable Save as default Select to enable display of the Save as default control.
-Standby Mode timeout Specify the default timeout used when entering Standby Mode in the Continuous Monitoring profile.
+Touch and enter up to 20 alphanumeric characters.

+Enable Save as default

+Select to enable display of the Save as default control.

+Pause Mode timeout Specify the default timeout used when entering Pause mode in the Continuous Monitoring profile.
 Power line frequency Specify power line frequency for AC power supplied to the device.
 Available profiles Specify the profiles to be available for selection.
-Allow profile change Select to enable selection of different profiles.
+Allow profile change Select to enable manual selection of different profiles and the automatic shift to the Continuous Monitoring profile when a continuous sensor is connected to a patient.
 When disabled, the current profile selection in the Settings tab is locked in.
-No other profile selection buttons are available.
+No other profile selection buttons are available, and the device does not automatically shift to the Continuous Monitoring profile when a continuous sensor is connected to a patient.
 Default profile Specify the default profile to be used at startup in the following Continuous Monitoring profile workflows: 1) patient trend data has not been saved, and 2) patient trend data has been saved and the user selects a new patient.